Last updated: Oct, 2020

 Thus, UC suggests we cannot appreciate events either before or after now, because they are not of a relevant size; giving new meaning to those Minkowski layers.
 No universal clock, no laser beams to keep us all in line.
 We can only receive information that resonates in space at a given moment proportional to our state of awareness.
 Now is dictated by proportionality.

-Within our Solar System this is of no great concern, as our Sun is the 'mother ship' to whose supreme velocity we are all tied.
+Within our Solar System, proportionality is of no great concern, as our Sun is the 'mother ship' to whose supreme velocity we are all tied.
 But this does pose a problem beyond: If a spaceship rushes off from here at great speed into outer space, it will soon become detached from our neighbourhood, and at some stage it will have a velocity and size very distinct from ours.
 So it should begin to disappear, loose form.

 At what stage?
 Where is the cut off point at which we can no longer perceive the craft as it has slipped out of our reception and proportionality?
 Would it be a slow dissemblance of reality?
 Could it be abrupt and obvious?
 Or might it be a cascade of irregularities?

 Limits always seem to produce nonsense, as does Zero Kelvin.
-But, until such time as we send a craft out at relativistic speeds, or bcome aware of an alien craft of such great velocity entering our space, we cannot know.
+But, until such time as we send a craft out at relativistic speeds, or become aware of an alien craft of such great velocity entering our space, we cannot know.
 The study of sub atomic particles will probably not answer this question, although quantum physics is already grappling with such bizarre anomalies.

 EMR frequencies are shifted noticeably emanating from bodies receding at high speeds as mentioned above, to a point, one must assume near light-speed, where they would flat-line and become undetectable to our instruments.
 That might be the point at which our spacecraft fades away... into the past, so to speak.